smartaleciam/Led_Sign/README.md

 <br>
 Led Mobile Sign Trailer Control Software

-Using the SIM7600G-M 4G Modem Hat on a Raspberry Pi Must have the ability to
+Using the SIM7600G-M 4G Modem Hat on a Raspberry Pi<br>
+Must have the ability to
 1. Send GPS location,
 2. Read the Current Battery Voltage/Amps,